ashmita-web/ashmita-web/README.md

 ### 👩‍💻 About Me

 - Computer Science Engineering (Mac) undergrad at **Netaji Subhas University of Technology**
-- Interested in full-stack development and real-time systems
 - Love building products that people can actually use
 - Reach me at: **ashmitaluthra33@gmail.com**